SUMMER BLOCKS AWAY: 2025 INFORMATION

 Each student at CC is eligible for one Wild Card grant, so a second grant is not available.
 Students who enroll in a second summer course will be expected to pay the summer tuition charge.

-Registration for coursework at CC the following fall is a prerequisite for Wild Card eligbility, so transfering students lose their Wild Card Eligibilty.
+Registration for coursework at CC the following fall is a prerequisite for Wild Card eligibility, so transferring students lose their Wild Card Eligibilty.
 The same is true of students scheduled to graduate in May, however, in the event that the student requires the summer course to complete their degree program (32 units of study, completed major, completion of all graduation requirements), the student may petition the Dean of the College for permission to waive the Fall Enrollment requirement and complete their degree using the summer course to which the Wild Card would be attached.
 This is most commonly used when a student has completed 31 units of credit and requires only 1 more unit of CC coursework to meet all degree requirements.

 2025 SUMMER AWAY FAIR